Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

-- path (string) - path to the file or directory,
+- path (variable / string) - path to the file or directory,
-- new_path (string) - a new path to the file or directory.
+- new_path (variable / string) - a new path to the file or directory.

 ## print